openbaton/docs/docs/nfvo-sdk.md

 | nfvoIp 		| the ip of the NFVO      |
 | nfvoPort 		| the port of the orchestrator      |
 | version 		| the API version.
 Now only "1" is available      |

+**Important NOTE**: Please pay attention that the NFVORequestor _is not_ thread safe!
+To make it so is up to the developer.

 Once you have the NFVORequestor object, you can get the Agents.
 Available agents are: